Archaeology: Climate change and archaeology

 As anthropogenic climate change affects our environment, projections show that there will be changes in rainfall with increased drought and desertification, increases in intensity and frequency of rainfall, increases in temperature (winter and summer), increases in both the temperature and frequency of heatwaves, rising sea levels, and warmer seas, ocean acidification and changes in oceanic currents.
-These climate drivers will result in changes to flora and fauna, and changes in ground conditions (both on and below the surface) and so will also affect archaeological deposits and structures, while human responses to the climate crisis will also impact archaeological sites.
-The archaeologist's knowledge and skills are relevant to supporting society in adapting to a changing climate and a low carbon future.
-Another effect of higher temperatures has been melting of glaciers and ice patches.
+These climate drivers will result in changes to flora and fauna and to ground conditions (both on and below the surface), thereby affecting archaeological deposits and structures; human responses to the climate crisis will also impact archaeological sites.
+The archaeologist's knowledge and skills are relevant to supporting society in adapting to a changing climate and a low-carbon future.
+Another effect of higher temperatures has been the melting of glaciers and ice patches.
 This has led to the discovery of artifacts and bodies long buried in the ice, fostering the new field of glacial archaeology.

-Archaeological sites can be seen as habitats that support ecosystems and fulfil biodiversity goals.
+Archaeological sites can be seen as habitats that support ecosystems and fulfill biodiversity goals.

 AI in archaeology

 As artificial intelligence (AI) continues to influence scientific research, its application in archaeological studies has become increasingly significant.
 For instance, AI models have been utilized to identify archaeological remains in the Empty Quarter of the Arabian Peninsula.
 Additionally, AI technology has facilitated the discovery of 303 new geoglyphs in Nazca.
+AI is also useful in the translation of language and text, and can be used to help preserve cultural heritage.
+Furthermore, with the help of LiDAR scanning, AI can also be used to create a 3D model of archaeological sites, such as in the Maya Lowlands where researchers are using these two technologies today.

+However, as the integration of AI in archaeology progresses, the risks in overuse of this become more apparent.
+The use of AI in archaeology creates a risk of oversimplification of data that is otherwise very complex.
+This oversimplification creates changes in how the data is interpreted, and creates concerns over the fostering of a deterministic view.
+Another concern over AI is that it has the potential to perpetuate old and outdated ideas.